-The 2011 Policy Advisory is the collaborative work of the GWDC, GWDC policy committees, and GWDC staff that began in 2009.
+All Hands on Deck is the collaborative work of the GWDC, GWDC policy committees, and GWDC staff that began in 2009.
 The GWDC acknowledges the following committee chairs and members, in addition to countless other stakeholders, who contributed their time and expertise to the policy development process.